 Trail Running Shoes

-We both have up the Hoka One One’s Speedgoat 4 and they’re great on the trails.
-They’re pretty heavily cushioned so they protect your feet from uneven or rough surfaces.
-The tread pattern is also not too aggressive so they feel comfortable with gravel surfaces or the gym.
+We both have the Hoka One One’s Speedgoat 5, and they’re great on the trails.
+They’re pretty heavily cushioned, so they protect your feet from uneven or rough surfaces.
+The tread pattern is also not too aggressive, so they feel comfortable with gravel surfaces or the gym.

-However, if you’re big on the actual sport of trail running it’s pretty tough to beat the Salomon Speedcross 5.
-They have a diehard following and for good reason.
-The lightweight shoe is high on comfort and the aggressive tread pattern ensures you always have grip.
+However, if you’re big on the actual sport of trail running, it’s pretty tough to beat the Salomon Speedcross 5.
+They have a diehard following and food good reason.
+The lightweight shoe is high on comfort, and the aggressive tread pattern ensures you always have a grip.
 We’ll burn through a pair of these each summer.
 Of course, you’re not a local trail runner until you’ve owned a pair of Speedcross.

 This is a great option for more challenging scrambles as approach shoes are designed specifically for the sport and alpine climb approaches.
 The shoe shares similarities with a hiking boot and climbing shoe.
 Things such as flat grippy rubber and a protected toe box come from climbing shoes.
 While a study platform protects the foot from rock strikes and provides support on steep terrain.

 On easier scrambles, I’ve found trail running shoes are totally appropriate.
 However, as you reach more advanced terrain the grip on your shoes is quite literally a life-saver.
 Not to mention loose scree and rock can shred a pair of trail running shoes like cheese on a grater.
-I tried out my first line of approach shoes this year the Scarpa Crux Approach Shoe and they’ve performed amazingly.
-Most importantly the shoes have shown little wear which is an accomplishment in the Rockies.
-My only complaint would be the fit is kind of mixed.
-Next season I plan to try out the Konseal from Arc’teryx to compare.
+I’ve tried a couple pairs of approach shoes now and prefer the Arc’teryx Konseal as my favorite.

-I’d say wear what you’re comfortable with, but if you have plans to head to the wet areas it would be a good idea to bring a pair of high ankle boots.
+I’d say wear what you’re comfortable with, but if you have plans to head to the wet areas, it would be good to bring a pair of high ankle boots.
 Ankle-high boots are for protection against thick brush, bugs, and loose rocks.

-So owning a good pair of hiking boots will come in handy if you have plans to explore different climates.
+So owning a good pair of hiking boots will come in handy if you plan to explore different climates.
 We love the Merrell Moab II that comes in both women’s and men’s versions in addition to high and low-cut versions.
 They are not the most technical boot, but they’re always reliable and never give you a blister.
 I took a brand new pair on a backpacking trip and hiked 30 kilometers a day in them with no threat of blisters.
-Most important they’re the best value on the market for hiking boots!
+Most importantly, they’re the best value for hiking boots!